 The University is committed to providing appropriate support and referrals to persons who have been the victims of crimes or violations of the Student Conduct Code.
 A victim of another person’s unlawful or prohibited actions may seek personal support, explore options, and report the incident.

-Confidential services are available through the Victim Assistance Team, University Counseling Center, CSU Health Network, and Student Legal Services.
+Confidential services are available through the Women and Gender Advocacy Center, Victim Assistance Team, University Counseling Center, CSU Health Network, and Student Legal Services.
 Other University agencies may be required by law and University policy to take appropriate action when notified.

 Victims may receive assistance from other appropriate University resources, such as relocation within or to campus housing; academic support services; notification of appropriate persons/agencies; and at the victim's request, University cooperation in using University procedures to deter harassment or retribution.